Impact

 Risk and Exploitability

-The public CVSS score is not available.
+The CVSS score of 5.5 indicates moderate severity.
 EPSS indicates a very low exploitation probability (< 1%) and the vulnerability is not listed in CISA KEV.
 Based on the description, it is inferred that exploitation would require a local privileged user or an attacker able to induce a kernel‑space memory allocation failure, making remote exploitation unlikely without prior escalation.
 The risk is therefore considered moderate; systems should address the defect promptly.

 OpenCVE Enrichment